Vimanya/https---github.com-Vimanya-Saladstop/README.md

         <li>Intially All the records in the database will Appear in the main html page.</li>
         <li>Two date pickers are available to select From date and To date</li>
         <li>After Selected the two dates , select the submit button.
 It will call do Ajax call and transfer the signal(fromdate and todate) to "view.py".</li>
-        <li>If "POST" request triggered if statement will run and filter the data inbetween both selected dates(Through Queryset).</li>
+        <li>If "POST" request triggered , "if" statement will run and filter the data inbetween both selected dates(Through Queryset).</li>
         <li>Save the Queryset globally.</li>
         <li>Queryset return(through context) to html page and display the data.</li>
       </ul>